-Members will give notice of their intention to resign as early as possible, and usually at least two (2) months in advance of the planned date of resignation.
-Letters of resignation, stating the intended date of resignation, will be addressed to the Vice-President, Academic and Research, with copies sent to the relevant Dean and the Chair/Director of the Academic Unit.
-Resignations will normally take effect on June 30 or December 31, unless otherwise agreed to in writing by the Member and the Vice-President, Academic and Research.
+Members will give written notice of their intention to resign as early as possible, and usually at least two (2) months in advance of the planned date of resignation.
+Letters of resignation, stating the intended date of resignation, will be addressed to the Provost, with copies sent to the relevant Dean and the Chair/Director of the academic unit.
+Resignations will normally take effect on June 30 or December 31, unless otherwise agreed to in writing by the Member and the Provost.